 Please consider supporting us financially.

 “Saint Michael’s” with “Food Pantry” marked in the memo line.

 Mail to: The Food Pantry c/o St. Michael’s Litchfield

 Food donations to the Food Pantry at St. Michael’s are welcome and may be left in the back of the church on a side pew.

 They will be used as needed for both the “always open” shelf and for the monthly offering.

 Please contact the church office prior to large food deliveries.

 Neighbors Feeding Neighbors

 The Food Pantry first began distributing free groceries in April of 2017 with the intention of helping those struggling to make it through the end of the month when funds typically run low.
 Since then, the response in both generosity of giving and amount of need has mushroomed.
-After being open more than a year and a half, we now typically distribute more than a ton of food each month to more than 50 households who take away food for more three times as many individuals in the Litchfield area.
-Left over perishables are then delivered to area affordable housing and other service institutions.
+We serve approximately 60 households monthly, with up to 20 of these home deliveries to seniors who have no transportation.

 “I am over the age of 70 and I never dreamed of myself or any member of my family ever standing in line for food other than in a grocery store.
 Yet with my adopted daughter, who has had a lifelong struggle with disabling birth defects and illness…And… who is now struggling to live an independent life… Together we found ourselves in line at the food pantry.
 I sincerely thank you for the kindness and thoughtfulness we experienced here.
 The generosity was almost overwhelming.
 To see her spirits lifted was wonderful.
 Many thanks.”